raiden-dev/bundlebars/README.md

 > Handlebars templates compiler & bundler

-Bundlebars is a helper tool for Handlebars templates engine to compile static templates with JSON or YAML data and precompile templates using wrappers (which is actually Handlebars templates too).
+Bundlebars is a tool for Handlebars templates engine to compile static templates with JSON or YAML data and precompile templates using wrappers (which is actually Handlebars templates too).

 Bundlebars provides you with easy way to build static sites from bunch of templates and effectively deliver precompiled templates to your single page applications, exactly in the way you want it to be.